 Angular resolution: In principle, angular resolution is not important for this experiment because we are looking for absorption lines against a bright background point source.
-However, an angular resolution of at least $\sim 1''$ is needed so that the two lensed components of the quasar can be separated.
-In the OT, we will select a range of angular resolutions, from 0.3" to 1", and LAS of 0.5".
+However, an angular resolution of at least ~1" is needed so that the two lensed components of the quasar can be separated.
+In the OT, we will select a range of angular resolutions, from 0.3" to 1", and LAS of 0.5", corresponding to array configurations C43-4/5/6.
 Spectral resolution: We want to cover a large bandwidth but with adequate spectral resolution to resolve the absorption lines of a few km/s width.
 The 1875 MHz bandwidth spectral (FDM; see Table 2) correlator mode gives a spectral resolution of ~3 km/s, but to decrease the data rate (and data volume), we will use a Spectral averaging factor of 2, which still yields a resolution of ~3.4 km/s.

-Line sensitivity: In order to reach 1% optical depth limits at 5 σ significance, an rms noise level of 4 mJy per channel is required in Band 3.
+Line sensitivity: In order to reach 1% optical depth limits at 5σ significance, an rms noise level of 4 mJy per channel is required in Band 3.
 Additional spectral smoothing can be applied to search for broader, weaker absorption features.